davidgasquez/davidgasquez.com/src/content/blog/2024-12-27-debug-dagster-vscode.md

 slug: debug-dagster-vscode
 ---

 I haven't used a debugger probably since my first year of college working with C++.
 I've been coding in Notebook heavy environments since I switched to Python.
-That said, working with something like Dagster has been tricky as I had to copy paste a lot of code and the state can be hard to track.
+To be honest, I'm not sure how to even debug a Python script without jumping into an IPython shell or Jupyter Notebook.
+Recently, I've been working a lot with Dagster and it has been tricky to debug.
+Lots of copy pasting and trying to replicate Dagster state in Notebooks.

-I've spent some time trying to setup a nice experience for Dagster in VSCode/Cursor.
-And I think I've found a solution that works well enough!
+So, I've spent some time trying to setup a better experience for Dagster development using the VSCode/Cursor Debugger.
+I think I've found a solution that works well enough!

-## Python Debugging
+## Debugging Dagster

+You can debug arbitrary Python code through a `launch.json` file using the [Python extension](https://code.visualstudio.com/docs/python/debugging).
-The Python extension supports debugging through a `launch.json` file.
-This file can be used to configure the debugger to run a module and other settings, like launching the browser once Dagster is running.
+This file can be used to configure the debugger.
+In our case, we want to run a module, and, as an extra, launch the Dagster UI when it detects the string "Serving dagster-webserver".

 ```json
 {